When the Sun Goes Down (Arctic Monkeys song): Composition and lyrics

 "When the Sun Goes Down" is composed in the key of B major with a time signature of (common-time), and follows a tempo of 169 beats per minute.

 The song's lyrics tell a story narrated from the point of view of a concerned individual who is approached by a scantily-clad girl, heavily implied to be a prostitute.
 He then observes a "scummy man" who has been hanging around the neighbourhood; the man is implied to be either the prostitute's pimp or a 'client' who is picking her up for sex.
 This section of the song musically consists of just vocalist Alex Turner singing accompanied by a pattern of electric guitar chords with a conspicuously clean tone.
 After the line "I said he's a scumbag don't you know" the song then changes drastically into a heavy rock style with a fast beat and driving guitar riff which is also played identically on the bass guitar.
 In the song's lyrics, now delivered a lot more venomously, the prostitute propositions the song's narrator and he turns her down politely; he then observes the "scummy man" arriving to pick her up in a Ford Mondeo.
 The girl is "delighted when she sees him" because "she must be fucking freezing, scantily clad beneath the clear night sky".

 The song's chorus consists of the repeated line "they said it changes when the sun goes down around here", noting the stark difference between the appearance of the city at daytime and the dark prostitution trade the narrator observes at night.
 After the second refrain of the chorus, the song reverts to the style of the introduction.
 The last line, "I hope you're not involved at all", is either the narrator expressing his disappointment that the girl has turned to prostitution or a warning to the person to whom the narrator is telling the story, who also may be involved with the scummy man – or the listener themselves.

 The line "and he told Roxanne to put on her red light" is a reference to the Police song "Roxanne", which is also about prostitution.

+Critical reception

+On the single's B-side, Alfie Sansom from Argus Far described ‘Settle For A Draw’ as a "slower, cooler track, even if it sounds like it should be a Little Man Tate single."
+He continues to add that both ‘Stickin To The Floor’ and ‘7’ have the "frenetic energy and skidding riffs of the band’s original demo tapes, Beneath the Boardwalk, but lack the finesse of the album tracks".